lgallard/terraform-aws-secrets-manager/examples/ephemeral/README.md

 ## Files in this Directory

 - `main.tf` - Basic ephemeral secrets using the module
-- `github-issue-80-user-pattern.tf` - Working solution for ephemeral + for_each patterns
+- `ephemeral-for-each-example.tf` - Working solution for ephemeral + for_each patterns
 - `migration.tf` - Example migration from regular to ephemeral secrets
 - `validation-test.tf` - Test configuration for validation
-- `SOLUTION-FOR-GITHUB-ISSUE-80.md` - Detailed technical analysis
+- `ephemeral-for-each-patterns.md` - Detailed technical analysis and solutions
-- `EPHEMERAL-LIMITATIONS.md` - Explanation of Terraform limitations
+- `ephemeral-limitations.md` - Explanation of Terraform limitations